gstache/Sakuranov/petals_ch3.md

 "Where and when, *sir*"

-"Very funny: Bar Rovesnik, twenty-thirty, be their or be a coward"
+"Very funny: the 'Rovesnik Room', twenty-thirty, be their or be a coward"

 "Aye aye" Emmit mock saluted with their drink and watched Troye walk away toward the changing rooms and the midway surrounding the bio-dome.